How To Report Blackmail on Skype How To Report Blackmail on Skype

 Typically, the person who tries to blackmail you will coerce you into a video call where they promise to expose themselves as long as you do the same.

 These blackmailers then record a video of you without your knowledge using a screen recording app.
-Once they have the footage and/or images, they then will threaten to share the video with your friends and family unless you pay them money.
+Once they have the footage or images, they will threaten to share the video with your friends and family unless you pay them money.

-In most cases, the blackmailer will already have your contact list and will start sending the video to your contacts unless you pay up, whether or not your blackmailer follows through with their threats all depends on the type of scammer you are dealing with.
+In most cases, the blackmailer will already have your contact list and will start sending the video to your contacts unless you pay up.
+Whether or not your blackmailer follows through with their threats depends on the type of scammer you are dealing with.

-They access this information by manipulating you into giving them your social media handles where they then start to add dozens of your family members and friends.
-They also use your social media profiles to learn more about you such as where you work, and which community groups you are a part of, and will threaten to expose your content to those groups on top of your loved ones.
+They access this information by manipulating you into giving them your social media handles; they then start to add dozens of your family members and friends.
+They also use your social media profiles to learn more about you, such as where you work and which community groups you are a part of.
+They will threaten to expose your content to those groups on top of your loved ones.

 What To Do When You are Being Blackmailed on Skype